DolbyLaboratories/pmd_tool/README.md

 ## Testing the library

-To test the basic functionality of the library, there is an additional pmd_test tool.
-The build makefiles and projects are found under dlb_pmd/make/pmd_test, and the test suite can be built in the same manner as the pmd_tool.
+Along the project, two testing tools are built - `pmd_test` and `pmd_unit_tests`.

-pmd_test is built on top of the googletest framework, so the complete suite can be run simply by running the executable without arguments.
+Both are built on top of the googletest framework, so the complete suite can be run simply by running the executable without arguments.
 Note that the tests take a long time to start up, and take several hours to run.

-pmd_fuzz is an experimental model-based fuzzer that generates random models and tests that serialization/deserialization works correctly.
+These tools are also added as CTests, so you can launch them using the `ctest` command.

 ## Known Limitations